evadinckel/ft_cloud_engineer/README.md

  - Room for improvement on the below:
     - testing
     - styling of the UI
+    - needed a database in place

 #### Additional notes

-This test has been a really interesting exercise for me, particularly when it comes to handling..............................bla
+This test has been a really interesting exercise for me, I have chose to build a MERN stack based application, which has shown to be quite ambitious.
+All tech tests are incredibly helpful to keep on developing skills, so I take this assignment as valuable practice.